glennlopez/CheckMate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/glennlopez/Lakeside.CheckMate/blob/master/LICENSE) file for details

 ## Acknowledgments

 * Ngoc Pham (Instrumentation/Project Engineering)
    - Project scope definition
    - Testing

+* [Lakeside Controls](http://Lakesidecontrols.ca) - The icon and logo used for CheckMate are trademark property of Lakeside Controls/Lakeside Processing.
+CheckMate source code is completely opensource.
+The Logo's and Images are NOT public domain.
+You are expected to change the logo and icons if you re-distribute, or fork this project.